grifocx/GolfTripTracker/roadmap.md

 ## Conclusion

-The Golf Tournament Management System has successfully completed its core development phases and is ready for production use.
+Stick-IT has successfully completed its core development phases and is ready for production use.
 The foundation is solid with a comprehensive feature set that addresses the primary needs of golf tournament management.
 Future enhancements will focus on advanced analytics, mobile app development, and third-party integrations based on user feedback and usage patterns.

 The system provides a professional, user-friendly platform for managing golf tournaments with real-time scoring, handicap calculations, and leaderboard management - all essential features for successful golf trip organization.